Golf Guide to Costa de la Luz

 The local currency is the euro and there are plenty of ATMs and bureaus de change.

-This Spanish destination is easily accessible from the UK either via Alicante Airport or Faro Airport in Portugal.
 The flight time to Costa de la Luz is around two-and-a-half hours from the UK and it is possible to pick up cheap flights, especially outside school holiday.
 You can get there from all major London airports and most leading regional airports, including Glasgow, Manchester and Birmingham.
 Airlines flying there include EasyJet, Ryanair, Iberian and British Airways

 Things to do